alangomezp/anime-rest-api/README.md

-# movies-rest-api
+# anime-rest-api
-A movies REST API
+A REST API for animes